For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 As you plan your trip read our unedited guest reviews

 Powered by our not-for-profit foundation, TreadRight

 Namibia is distinguished by the Namib Desert, the oldest desert on earth.
-In the north, Etosha National Park draws even more game, including big cats, elephants, black rhinos, and plains game in abundance.
-Damaraland is a wonderful place to see desert-adapted elephants and lions and happens to host Africa's largest population of free-ranging rhinos.
+In the north, Etosha National Park draws incredible wildlife, including big cats, elephants, black rhinos, and plains game in abundance.
+Damaraland Camp is a wonderful place to see desert-adapted elephants and lions and happens to host Africa's largest population of free-ranging rhinos.
 Land of vast views, Namibia is also home to Fish River Canyon, the second largest canyon in the world after the Grand Canyon.
 Swakopmund is well known to be the launch pad for an exploration of the Skeleton Coast and Namib Desert.
-Visit Twyfelfontein, officially known as ǀUi-ǁAis, is a site of ancient rock engravings in the Kunene Region of north-western Namibia.
+Visit Twyfelfontein, officially known as ǀUi-ǁAis, a site of ancient rock engravings in the Kunene Region of north-western Namibia.
 Or imagine the Kalahari Desert, the largest unbroken stretch of sand on the planet.